Stability of Periodic Traveling Waves for Nonlinear Dispersive Equations: Proof of Lemma

 \subsection{Acknowledgements}

-VMH is supported by the National Science Foundation under grant DMS-1008885, University of Illinois at Urbana-Champaign under the Campus Research Board grant 11162 and an Alfred P. Sloan research fellowship.
-MJ gratefully acknowledges support from the National Science Foundation under NSF grant DMS-1211183 and from the University of Kansas General Research Fund under allocation 2302278.
-The authors thank Zhiwu Lin for sharing his preliminary report \cite{Lin2}, and the anonymous referees for their careful reading of the manuscript and their many helpful suggestions and references.
+VMH is supported by the National Science Foundation under grants DMS-1008885 and CAREER DMS-1352597, the University of Illinois at Urbana-Champaign under grant RB11162, an Alfred P. Sloan research fellowship.
+MJ gratefully acknowledges support from the National Science Foundation under grant DMS-1211183 and from the University of Kansas General Research Fund under allocation 2302278.
+The authors thank Zhiwu Lin for sharing his report \cite{Lin2}, and the anonymous referees for their careful reading of the manuscript and many helpful suggestions and references.